145 Meanings

-Sittin' drunk on a wagon to Mexico
+Sittin drunk on a wagon to Mexico?

-Ah, well
+Ahh well

 What a chump

-Man my head got a bump
+Well my head got a bump

 When I hit it on the radio

-Redhead señorita
+Redhead senorita

-Lookin' dead
+Looking dead

 Came and said

-I'm gonna sing around the collar
+I'm gonna 'sing around the collar'

-And I don't need a microphone
+And I don't need a microphone."

-With the lump in my throat
+With a lump in my throat

-Grab my coat
+Grabbed my coat

 And I was freaking

-I was ready to go
+I was ready to go!

-She had one white eye
+She had: one white eye,

 One blank stare

-On the stand near her hand
+On the stand

 Was a candy cane